Jack Murphy (Irish politician): 1957 general election

-After an appeal for volunteers to help in the campaign, the UPC soon found that they had a willing army of unemployed people who helped out in what ever way they could.
-They canvassed over 14,000 houses during the campaign.
-Teams of unemployed painters hand painted hundreds of posters and got their message across with very effective whitewash slogan writing.
-The campaign lifted the spirits of all involved as it gave them a feeling of hope and a sense of direction.
-The idea of unemployed people finally standing up and taking control of their own lives aroused great enthusiasm and support.
-Encouraging letters of support and subscriptions from well wishers began arriving at the Protest office in Derby Square, Dublin.
-One woman by the name of Elizabeth Faye typed thousands of letters on her portable typewriter every night after she'd put her children to bed.
+Following an appeal for volunteers, the UPC reported significant participation from unemployed supporters.
+During the campaign, volunteers canvassed over 14,000 houses and produced campaign posters featuring the slogan Writing.
+The campaign attracted public attention, and letters of support and subscriptions were received at the Protest office in Derby Square, Dublin.
+Elizabeth Faye assisted the campaign by typing correspondence.

-With his trademark black beret and straight talking approach, Murphy proved a popular candidate.
+With his trademark black beret and straight-talking approach, Murphy proved a popular candidate.
 He emerged victorious with 3,036 votes thus becoming the first unemployed man ever elected to a national legislature.
 His seat was gained at the expense of the Labour Party who had fielded Roddy Connolly (son of James Connolly) as their candidate, though many Labour activists in the area campaigned for Murphy.